The 0.3% Divide

 The next confusion was another classification conundrum—the difference between marijuana and hemp.

-In the previous blog, we learnt that cannabis has been cultivated for over 12,000 years, making it one of the oldest domesticated plants in human history.
-Over time, it diverged into two primary usage types - i.e. fiber-type hemp, valued for its fiber and seeds, and drug-type cannabis, cultivated for its cannabinoid-rich female flowers.
+In the previous blog, we learned that cannabis has been cultivated for over 12,000 years, making it one of the oldest domesticated plants in human history.
+Over time, it diverged into two primary usage types: fiber-type hemp, valued for its fiber and seeds, and drug-type cannabis, cultivated for its cannabinoid-rich female flowers.
 I knew that both hemp and cannabis came from the same species, Cannabis sativa, yet I still found myself confused by how differently people spoke about them.
-Everywhere I looked, they seemed to be treated as two entirely separate plants and that contradiction made me want to dig deeper to understand where this divide really comes from.
+Everywhere I looked, they seemed to be treated as two entirely separate plants, and that contradiction made me want to dig deeper to understand where this divide really comes from.

-While they both come from the same species (like we clarified in the previous blog) ie. Cannabis sativa.
-I understood that this distinction isn’t particularly rooted in nature at all, but in how humans have chosen to use and define the plant.
+While they both come from the same species (as clarified in the previous blog), Cannabis sativa, I understood that this distinction isn’t particularly rooted in nature at all.
+It stems from how humans have chosen to use and define the plant.
 The cannabis plant contains over 500 chemical compounds, including about 125 cannabinoids.
 The main cannabinoids are delta-9-tetrahydrocannabinol (THC), the primary psychoactive compound, and cannabidiol (CBD), which is non-psychoactive and has medicinal properties.
-Both play complementary roles in medical cannabis formulations and exhibit distinct mechanisms in the endo-cannabinoid system The primary distinction lies in the plant’s composition and purpose.
+Both play complementary roles in medical cannabis formulations and exhibit distinct mechanisms in the endocannabinoid system.
+The primary distinction lies in the plant’s composition and purpose.

-Historical evidence shows that ancient communities across Europe and Central Asia grew hemp for its strong bast fibers, which were woven into ropes, nets, sailcloth, and coarse fabrics, while its oil-rich seeds were used for food, lamp fuel, and paints.
+Historical evidence shows that ancient communities across Europe and Central Asia grew hemp for its strong bast fibers, which were woven into ropes, nets, sailcloth, and coarse fabrics.
+Its oil-rich seeds were used for food, lamp fuel, and paints (Clarke & Merlin, 2013; Britannica, “Hemp”).

 Hemp nettle (Galeopsis tetrahit)